How to Become a Motivational Public Speaker: Getting Started and Growing Your Speaking Career

 Avoid Cold Calling

 Cold calling is a waste of time when you’re just starting out.
 Strangers aren’t going to hire you, especially if you don’t have any experience yet.
 It’s more important to focus on building your network and creating personal connections with people who might hire you in the future.
+Plus you will be much more nervous speaking to people during a cold call, versus the connections you make.

 Simply talking about your new career as a public speaker can be hugely helpful both now and down the road.
 You never know who has connections and who might need a speaker.
 Share with your friends, family, and coworkers that you’re looking for a speaking gig.